-The second series is about an Oriental scoundrel, Ali, who is crouching, cunning, thieving, heartless, furtive and deceptive (cf Orientalism by Edward Said).
+The second series is about an Oriental scoundrel (see picture the above), Ali, who is crouching, cunning, thieving, heartless, furtive and deceptive (cf Orientalism by Edward Said).
 Ali is portrayed in stories in the NOECR like “Tea without Sugar” and “Ali and the Angel” etc.; the stories narrate the workings of a skilful con artist and a villain that wins by his tricks anyway.
 This second series is far more interesting than the first to kids.
-By instinctive morality, Ali was not a role model kids could speak about with their parents or adults nor could they identify with him among peers; they simply internalised him.
+By instinctive morality, Ali was not a role model kids could speak about with their parents or adults nor could they identify with him among peers; they simply internalised him in the core of their discursive.
 Ali had to be sublimated passively in their minds and from there he wreaks havoc today.
 This was a very powerful but poisonous influence on the minds of children in school in the name of education.
 It should not go unnoticed.

 How did the NOECR get into the Nigerian primary school curriculum?
 Why was it not protested by Nigeria’s innumerable educationists?
 Is Africa devoid of heroes, real or imaginary, that kids could learn about?
 What kind of role model is Ali to be subliminally deposited in the psyche of Nigerians now in their 30s, 40s and 50s?

 A nine-year old Nigerian kid already knows his father has to build a house / buy a jeep to gain respect.
 Or that her mother should never share any information that would benefit others.
-Or that when he grows up he would never ‘trek’ (walk any use public road transport) but own cars.
+Or that when he grows up he would never ‘trek’ (walk or use public road transport) but own cars.
 Or that she is going to marry a wealthy man when she grows up because she does not want to suffer.
-When these things are not possible or available, Ali rears his head in their head.
-Nigerian kids grow up too fast to materialism and their expectation are obscenely high; greed and corruption is inevitable.
-The members of the society of in which these kids live are graduates (or victims) of “Ali-poisoned psyche”, yet we expect discipline, fairness, trust, conduct from citizen as morality or civic responsibility.
-This may sound like extremely unfair blame on primary education but as Proverbs 22:6 declares, “Train a child in the way he should go, and even when he is old he will not turn away from it“, one does not have to be a Christian or Jew to agree.
+When these things are not possible or available, Ali rears his head in their head; and an amoral universalism seems to be intuitively accepted by most like some collective unconscious.
+Thus, Nigerian kids grow up too fast to materialism and their expectation can be moderate to highly obscene; greed and corruption are inevitable.
+The members of the society in which these kids live are graduates (or victims) of “Ali-poisoned psyche”, yet we expect discipline, fairness, trust, conduct from citizen as morality or civic responsibility.
+This may sound like extremely unfair blame on primary education an a simple book but as Proverbs 22:6 declares, “Train a child in the way he should go, and even when he is old he will not turn away from it“, one does not have to be a Christian or Jew to agree.